svcheng/CSC612M-Integrating-Project/README.md

     jmp     .inner_scalar
 ```

+We didn't use masking, compared to the [previous project](https://github.com/svcheng/CSC612M-SIMD-Programming-Project.git).
+In this project, any remainder when `n` is not divisible by four is handled by a scalar tail loop rather than masked SIMD instructions.
+This avoids the overhead of generating mask registers and prevents unnecessary computation on padded lanes, while keeping the implementation simpler and more maintainable.
+Since the unaligned remainder is small relative to the full vectorized workload and scalar execution for the last few elements does not meaningfully affect performance, the scalar-tail approach is both cleaner and more efficient for this problem structure.

 #### Additional Implementation Details

 * **Stack scratch space**: The SIMD kernel reserves 128 bytes on the stack to spill intermediate vectors (`k1x`, `k1y`, `k1z`) for reuse.